OctopusDeploy/OctopusDSC/README.md

 5. If you want to test locally using Hyper-V
     - Run `vagrant plugin install vagrant-dsc`
     - Run `vagrant plugin install vagrant-winrm-syncedfolders`
-    - Optionally set the environment variable `OctopusDSCVMSwitch`, to use a switch other than 'Default Switch'
+    - Optionally set the environment variable `OctopusDSCVMSwitch`, to use a specific Hyper-V switch by name.
+For example, for older Hyper-V systems, you may wish to set this to 'External Connection'
     - Run `build-hyperv.ps1`.
 This will run all the scenarios under the [Tests](Tests) folder.
 6. If you want to test using AWS
     - Run `vagrant plugin install vagrant-aws`